Is The Chase Sapphire Reserve® Card Right For You?

 Wink.
 Wink.

-The offer: 60,000 bonus points after spending $4,000 within the first three months.
+The offer: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 Y’all — that's $900 toward travel when redeemed through Chase Travel℠.